homelab-alpha/docs/content/docs/docker/compose-information/freshrss.info.md

 # Database name:
 NAME_DB=freshrss_db

-# MySQL user password: Change this to a strong, unique password
+# MariaDB user password: Change this to a strong, unique password
 PASSWORD_DB=StrongUniqueUserPassword5678

-# MySQL connection port (default: 3306)
+# MariaDB connection port (default: 3306)
 PORT_DB=3306

-# MySQL username: Change this to your desired username
+# MariaDB username: Change this to your desired username
 USER_DB=freshrss
 ```

-- **`ROOT_PASSWORD_DB`**: The password for the root user of the MySQL database.
+- **`ROOT_PASSWORD_DB`**: The password for the root user of the MariaDB database.
   This account has full access to all databases.
 Make sure this password is
   strong, unique, and complex to prevent unauthorized access.
 - **HOST_DB**: The name or IP address of the host where the database is running.